-- 1. From the Device Manager page (Devices > Device Manager), find the Cisco Unified CM cluster and click its wrench icon (). - 2.
+- From the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface), find the Cisco Unified CM cluster and click its wrench icon (J). - 2.
 From the Device Properties page for the Cisco Unified CM cluster, click the [Collections] tab. - 3.
 Click the [Actions] button and then click Add Dynamic Applications.
 The Dynamic Application Alignment page appears. - 4.
 In the Dynamic Applications field, select the Dynamic Application you want to align. - 5.
 In the Credentials field, select the SNMP credential you created for monitor the Cisco Unified CM cluster. - 6.
 Repeat steps 2-4 for the remaining Dynamic Applications to align with the device. - 7.
 After aligning the Dynamic Applications, click the [Reset] button and then click the plus icon (+) for the Dynamic Application.
 If collection for the Dynamic Application was successful, the graph icons (11) for the Dynamic Application are enabled. - 8.
-Click a graph icon (to view the collected data.
+Click a graph icon () to view the collected data.
 The Configuration Report page will display the number of components of each type and the total number of components managed by the Cisco Unified CM cluster.